dali-lab/build/milestones/week03/feature-specification.md

 published: true
 ---

-##Feature Spec
+## Feature Spec
-Your Feature Spec provides a listing of all the features you are envisioning for the product.
+Your Feature Spec is a listing of all the features you are envisioning for the product.
 It may change later as your ideas about the project mature.

 Benefits:
   * It functions as your overall plan for the project.